-- You’re sharing public places with potentially violent criminals at hotels.
+- You’re sharing public places with potentially violent criminals.

-- Young children should not wander the hotel grounds unsupervised.
+- Children should not wander the hotel grounds unsupervised.

-- Family travel security plan will make the hotel selection process safer?
+- Family travel security plan makes hotel selection safer?

 Family Travel Security: Planning is Complicated

 Our family is at the center of our personal universe.
-Most people would do almost anything for the sake of their family.
+Most people would do almost anything for the sake of their families.